Characterization of $k$-spectrally monomorphic Hermitian matrices

-\begin{thm} Let $g$ be a Hermitian $l2$-structure with $n$ vertices $x_{1},\ldots,x_{n}$.
-Then we have the following statements
+\begin{theorem} Let $H$ be an $n\times n$ Hermitian matrix.
+Then the following hold

-\begin{description} \item[i)] If $n\geq5$, then $g$ is $3$-spectrally monomorphic if and only if $g$ is equivalent to either a real constant, a $c$-representation of a transitive tournament or an $i$-representation of a non-transitive tournament in which $x_{1}$ dominates $x_{j}$ for $j=2,\ldots,n$.
+\begin{itemize} \item[i)] If $n\geq5$, then $H$ is $3$-spectrally monomorphic if and only if $H$ is $\Gamma$-equivalent to $H_{n}( c) $ where $c$ is a complex number, or $\Gamma$-equivalent to $iS$ for some\ skew-symmetric matrix $S$ whose off-diagonal entries are from the set $\{-1,1\}$;

-\item[ii)] If $n\geq7$, then $g$ is $4$-spectrally monomorphic if and only if $g$ is equivalent to either a real constant, or a $c$-representation of a transitive tournament. \end{description} \end{thm}
+\item[ii)] If $n\geq7$, then $H$ is $4$-spectrally monomorphic if and only if $H$ is $\Gamma$-equivalent to $H_{n}( c) $ where $c$ is a complex number. \end{itemize} \end{theorem}

-To prove this theorem, we start with the study of the label set of normalized $3$-spectrally monomorphic Hermitian $l2$-structures.
+To prove this theorem, we start with the study of the possible entries of normalized $3$-spectrally monomorphic Hermitian matrices.